micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 With over 20+ years of experience in complex and dynamic IT landscapes, I am equiped to help you automate solutions in an agile and sustainable way.

-* Currently working as Lead Developer &amp; Scrum Master (Java 8, Spring boot, Docker, REST API's, OAuth, Docker, Ansible, Linux, Open Source, JIRA, Git, Jenkins, Infrastructure as code)
+* Currently working as Full Stack Developer (Java 8, Spring Boot, ReactJS, Docker, REST, OAuth, Drools, Maven, Jenkins)
-* **Open to new development challenges** involving Java, Spring Boot, Docker, API's, Microservices, Angular, React, Agile, Full stack, Continuous Integration &amp; Delivery

 ## Personal Information